27 New Online Shopping Statistics for 2024

 Much like any online activity, online shopping has security risks.
 While ecommerce companies face significant risk of nefarious acts like payment fraud, security is also top-of-mind for many shoppers.

-Ecommerce companies lose $41 billion per year due to payment fraud (Statista)
+On average, ecommerce companies lose $41 billion annually through payment fraud (Statista)

 Losses from payment fraud in the ecommerce industry doubled between 2021 and 2022, from $20 billion to $41 billion.
 According to estimates, ecommerce companies could lose a collective $48 billion in 2023.